Flavored axions and the flavor problem: Naturalness of Yukawa couplings

 In an identical way for the down sector we can set the following relations:

-For quark masses $m_u=1.27$~MeV, $m_c=0.633$~GeV and $m_t=171.3$~GeV, at the $Z$ pole (Table~\ref{tab:eqF3}).
-From Eq.~\eqref{eq:v1} we find the following approximate values for the vacuum expectation in terms of the masses and the Yukawas:
+By using current quark masses at the $Z$ pole (Table~\ref{tab:eqF3}), i.e., $m_u=1.27$~MeV, $m_c=0.633$~GeV and $m_t=171.3$~GeV, from Eq.~\eqref{eq:v1} we find the following approximate values for the vacuum expectation in terms of the masses and the Yukawas: